Major Key Diatonic Chords

 Related material

-Course: E-shape Movable Chords
+Series: E-shape Movable Chords

 A beginner-friendly approach to the first barre chords learned by most guitar players.